 Any type of onion can be used to make caramelized onions and I tend to use yellow, brown or red onions.
+In my experience it is a myth that you can make quick caramelised onions, because all you will get is slightly colored onions with lots of burned ends.

 - Slice the onions evenly and not too thin or too thick, to ensure even cooking and prevent them burning easily.
 For best results they should be sliced between 3mm to 5mm (1/8″ -1/5″).